mariosotil/text-extractor/README.md

 - Convert it to a Singleton or a static class
 - Add log entries
-- Continue to make improvements! (but without change the scope :-)
+- Continue to make improvements! but without change the scope.
+We don't need to reinvent Tika :-)